Research at DAWN

-DAWNs research is focused on the specific period in the history of the Universe know as Cosmic Dawn.
-This previously unexplored period, 300-600 million years after the big bang is when the first stars, black holes and galaxies is believed to have formed.
+DAWN's research is focused on the specific period in the history of the Universe known as Cosmic Dawn.
+This previously unexplored period, 300-600 million years after the big bang is when the first stars, black holes and galaxies are believed to have formed.

 James Webb Space Telescope: